eralchemy/eralchemy/readme.md

-ERAlchemy is an extensible tool to generate entity relation (ER) diagrams.
+# ERAlchemy: Simple entity relation (ER) diagrams generation.

 It's now integrated with SQLAlchemy.

 It's also able to generate the ER digram from an existing database.

-It can also be connected to other ORMs/ODMs/OGMs.

 # Quick Start